This functionality is currently available only on Onshape's browser platform.

 Resize the table in the following ways:

-- You have the ability to move any column to the right or left, or remove it from the table through the context-menu on the column name:
+• You can move any column to the right or left, or remove it from the table through the context-menu on the column name:

 When you insert released (revisioned) parts into the Assembly and then create the BOM table, the state property will be Released.